 Arne "Pump-Arne" Jonsson is the man behind the ECT system.
 He has been working as an international consultant for aerospace and pump companies for many years.
 His designs have been proven in field with efficency and long lasting life cycles.

-He is an expert in energy systems and mechanical calculation.
+He was an expert in energy systems and mechanical calculation.
 An engineer with a driving force to always optimize his solutions.
 From energy to design of impellers and turbines and production.
 "All large as well as tiny parts have to be optimized to have a reliable system.
 And since we have few components we can keep the cost down."

 In beginning of 2000 Arne took the first steps in how to solve the problem with poor efficiency in the ORC (Organic Rankine Cycle) process due to the small temperature differance when using waste heat as source.
-The solution, the ECT Process, has astonishing doubled output compared to a standard ORC system.
+The solution, the ECT ORC 2.0 Process, has astonishing doubled output compared to a standard ORC system.

 "In our solution we can convert more of the available heat into mechanical work than what´s possible to do in the standard ORC process.
 That´s why we can get so much more".